inesa-lisnic/A-recommendation-system-paradigm-based-on-Meetup-database/README.md

-# A recommendation system paradigm based on Meetup database
+# Your story defines your interests.
+A recommendation system paradigm based on Meetup database
 This project is the final project at London Flatiron School.
 -- Project Status: On-Hold